 Appearance: Cut Crystal or Cut Black Hyalit

-Trimmings Grade: Standard only for Chandelier with Black Hyalit glass color
+Trimmings Grade: Standard only for Wall bracket with Black Hyalit glass color

 Trimming Grade is in the amount of lead contained in the crystal.

 Standard has 24% of lead, which is the norm and most common for chandeliers and glasses.

 The more lead is contained in the crystal the shinier and more sparkling it gets.

 Detail — The simple but deep cuts in thick glass cause an effect of high brilliance.